shiupadhye/shiupadhye.github.io/_pages/about.md

 social: true  # includes social icons at the bottom of the page
 ---

-*My last name is pronouced /uːpæðˈjeɪ/ or ooh-path-yay*
+*My last name is pronounced /uːpæðˈjeɪ/ or ooh-path-yay*

 I am a first-year PhD student in the [Language Processing Group](https://langprocgroup.github.io/){:target="\_blank"} at the University of California, Irvine, where I am advised by [Richard Futrell](https://www.socsci.uci.edu/~rfutrell/){:target="\_blank"}.